visto9259/laminas-console-symfony/README.md

 ## Introduction

-`zf-console-symfony` provides a replacement for `zf-console` with a wrapper for the `symfony/console` component.
+`laminas-console-symfony` provides a replacement for `zf-console` with a wrapper for the `symfony/console` component.

-For developers familiar with ZF3 MVC application, this package is inspired by `zend-mvc` in its usage of modules and dependency injection using the Service Manager.
+For developers familiar with Laminas MVC application, this package is inspired by `laminas-mvc` in its usage of modules and dependency injection using the Service Manager.

 ## Requirements